imNCNUwilliam/classify-rv32i/README.md

                              \___    tools/check_hashes.py    ___/
                                      convert.py

-`test.sh` checks the installed Python version `3` so that the framework can be launched successfully.
+`test.sh` firstly checks the installed Python version `3` so that the framework can be launched successfully.
 Then, it will launch the framework with `studenttest.py` for coverage tests, or `unittests.py` for function tests.
 Regardless of coverage tests or function tests, the common procedure defined in `framework.py` will be followed, i.e., Test Case Init, Workload Specify, and Workload Execute.

           Procedure           |    class / methods defined in `framework.py`
         ----------------------------------------------------------------------
-          Test Case Init      |    class AssemblyTest
+          Test Case Init      |    the constructor of class AssemblyTest
         ----------------------------------------------------------------------
           Workload Specify    |    several methods in class AssemblyTest
         ----------------------------------------------------------------------